ClicksCodes/Nucleus/README.md

 ### Privacy

-You can run `/privacy` to view and manage all data stored about your server
+You can run `/privacy` to view and manage all data stored about your server.

 You should always know what we know and store about you, so here is the complete list.

-### Legal
+### Self hosting

-Before copying, modifying or running our code, please read [COPYING](https://github.com/ClicksMinutePer/Nucleus/blob/development/COPYING.md)
+Nucleus is fully open source, and you can run your own copy.
+Read [COPYING.md](https://github.com/ClicksMinutePer/Nucleus/blob/development/COPYING.md) for the legal requirements and a guide for how to configure your own copy.